top of page

 6. Conclusion

-Cupping a Popayán Reserve alongside a Quindío microlot can highlight how different regions within the same country produce such distinct yet equally compelling flavor experiences.
+Cupping a Popayán Reserve alongside a Quindío microlot can highlight how different regions within the same country produce such distinct yet equally compelling flavour experiences.
 For both coffee professionals and enthusiasts, these regions are essential to understanding Colombia’s place in the specialty coffee map.

 Comments